momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 These entites manage logic on the map.
 They need to be evaluated case-by-case and removed if necessary.

 ## logic_auto
-While logic_auto is generally necessary, some maps use it to set server variables.
+While logic_auto has many use-cases, some maps use it to set server variables.
 This is not allowed in Momentum Mod.

 1. Look through outputs of every logic_auto
 2. Remove only outputs that have parameters starting with **sv_** or **mp_**